thhapke/diadmin/presentations/cicd/transcript.md

 ## Export to Solution Repository
 Finally Bao is bundling the metadata operators and his pipeline to a solution and exports the solution to the solution repository.
 He gives a name and version to the new solution.
 In the tenant tab you see all available solution including the newly created one.

+## Thank you
+In the past couple of minutes I have shown you how an CI/CD process can be implemented with SAP Data Intelligence.
+The options you have and an outlook into the future.
+Its flexibility should enable you to fit this data management platform into your enterprise environment wether you have a strong development department or rather occasionally develop.

+By the way, the transcript of the presentation and the shell-script you find on my personal [git repository](https://github.com/thhapke/diadmin/tree/main/presentations/)

+I hope you enjoyed this short introduction.
+So cheers for now and have a good time